LTLA/gesel-feedstock/README.md

 Each collection's identity (i.e., the "collection ID") is defined as the 0-based index of the corresponding line in `collections.tsv.gz`.

 `collections.tsv` is an uncompressed tab-separated file that has the same number of lines and order of collections as `collections.tsv.gz`.
-It contains all fields in `collections.tsv.gz` with an additional column:
+It contains all fields in `collections.tsv.gz` except for `number`.

-- `start`: the line index marking the start of this collection's gene sets in `sets.tsv`.

 `collections.tsv.ranges.gz` is a Gzip-compressed file where each line corresponds to a collection in `collections.tsv`.
-Each line contains an integer specifying the number of bytes taken up by the corresponding line in `collections.tsv` (excluding the newline).
+Each line contains the following fields:

+- `bytes`: the number of bytes taken up by the corresponding line in `collections.tsv` (excluding the newline).
+- `number`: the number of gene sets in this collection.

-It is intended that applications can either download `collections.tsv.gz` to obtain information about all collections, or they can download `collections.tsv.ranges.gz` and perform HTTP range requests on `collections.tsv` to obtain information about individual collections.
+Applications can either download `collections.tsv.gz` to obtain information about all collections, or they can download `collections.tsv.ranges.gz` and perform HTTP range requests on `collections.tsv` to obtain information about individual collections.
 The former pays a higher up-front cost for easier batch processing.
 To reduce the download size, we do not store `start` in `collections.tsv.gz`, as these can be computed easily on the client.